Spiky-73/BetterInventory/Readme.md

 - Auto generation of Builder Accessories keybinds
 - Improved recipe filters display (again)
 - Reorganized some options in the configs
-- Added full feature list in README.md
+- Added full feature list on the homepage
 - Replaced string with TileDefinition when possible
 - Fixed favorite items in banks not been saved
 - Fixed crash on load with Better Game UI